Apple Harvest at Shandon Farm near Appletree Luxury Self Catering Cottage Loch Lomond

 The hedges around Appletree Cottage and the farm are full of brambles and blackberries, plumped up by our fantastic summer weather.

-To create bit of variety and also by way of experimentation we have have planted some Medlar trees.
+To create bit of variety and also by way of experimentation we have planted some Medlar trees.
 The unusual fruit from this tree we are told tastes best when nearly rotten.
 The accuracy of this information we hope to test later in the year.

 We have also put in some Damsons and Greengages and are looking forward to their harvest